2BlackCoffees/gpt2code/README.md

 ### Example to create your own requests:

-Create the content of the file my_request.json:
+Create the content of the file my_request.json that will transform any source file to node.js/typescript:
 ```bash
 cat > my_request.json << EOF
 [